nonomal/news_lite/README.md

 - quick transition to frequently used sites (map, search engine, etc.)
 - event notification.
 You can add any holiday or other significant date.
 - you can copy the database file to any place on your computer and specify the path to it in settings (I do this for synchronization between computers)
+- the ability to change 5 shortcut links to sites with the right mouse button
 - work with the application in the console is provided:

 *Example: jar is laid out on a server where Linux is installed and a command is specified in crontab to call the program around the clock.
 No news will be missed!
 Here is the command that I indicated (parameter No. 1 - email from, 2 - email from password, 3 - email to, 4 - the interval (the moment of the call minus 1440 minutes (day), then several keywords separated by a space.
 That is, every day at 10:30 am I receive all the news for the day by the specified words + I keep a log of the program):*